 4 garlic cloves, peeled

-1 6-inch piece fresh ginger, peeled and cut into small chunks
+1 6-inch piece fresh ginger, peeled and cut into small

 1 medium carrot, diced